-If you love the products and philosophy of Stonemaier Games, you might be a great fit to be a Stonemaier ambassador.
+If you love the products and inclusive philosophy of Stonemaier Games, you might be a great fit to be a Stonemaier ambassador.
 Ambassadors extend our worldwide reach through play, logistics, and/or translations.
 Thank you for being a part of the Stonemaier Games family!

 Roles – The primary roles of Stonemaier ambassadors are to translate and proofread rulebooks, moderate and answer questions on forums, playtest game prototypes, and be a welcoming presence at conventions and events.
 Ambassadors should read ALL Stonemaier e-newsletters so they can be prepared to answer questions.

 Expectations – Across all of the ways ambassadors can contribute to the Stonemaier brand, the consistent idea is that ambassadors find ways to welcome people to the Stonemaier family.
 That means we communicate with kindness and respect with all types of people, regardless of gender, race, age, religion, and sexuality.
 Stonemaier seeks to include, not exclude.

 Conventions and Events – Stonemaier Games formally attends very few conventions and events; it’s simply not part of our marketing plan.
 At conventions, we simply ask for ambassadors to be a welcoming presence for people who are trying out our games.
 That is, if they see a group playing or learning one of our games, they can check in with the group to see if they have any questions.

 Communication – Ambassadors are expected to say up to date with Stonemaier-related information, including reading the monthly ambassador update.
 The email usually describes at least one sneak peek and one actionable point.
-We share information with Stonemaier ambassadors before it is available for public consumption.
-If that trust is violated, we will remove the transgressors from the ambassador list.
+We trust information with Stonemaier ambassadors before it is available for public consumption.

 Compensation – Ambassadors are rewarded for their participation in the following ways: